-The College of Agricultural Sciences and Natural Resources prepares students to analyze information, think critically and solve problems.
+The College of Agricultural Sciences and Natural Resources prepares students to analyze information, think critically problem solve and assume leadership roles in their respective fields of study.
 Students also receive a solid general education in communications, humanities and social sciences.
 In the new agriculture, the graduate will have a rewarding career that will last as long as food is consumed, fiber is grown and soil, water and wildlife resources are valued.